wangshusen/CS583A-2019Spring/project/Project/proj.md

 - **Source code**.
 You must create a Github repository (or multiple repositories).
 Submit the URL of the repository to Canvas.
 Do NOT submit zip/tar packages.

 - **Document**.
-You must create a PDF document using LaTeX, Markdown, or Jupyper notebook; here is [a Latex template](https://github.com/wangshusen/CS583A-2019Spring/tree/master/project/LatexTemplate) and [a sample report](https://github.com/wangshusen/CS583A-2019Spring/blob/master/project/LatexTemplate/project.pdf).
+You must create a PDF document using LaTeX, Markdown, or Jupyper notebook; here is [a LaTeX template](https://github.com/wangshusen/CS583A-2019Spring/tree/master/project/LatexTemplate) and [a sample report](https://github.com/wangshusen/CS583A-2019Spring/blob/master/project/LatexTemplate/project.pdf).
 If you do not have LaTeX editor, you can use the online editor [OverLeaf](https://www.overleaf.com/read/xfbtvycjndyg).
 Please make the document short and concise!
 Page limit: 3~10 pages.
 Put the PDF file in your Github repository and submit the URL to Canvas.

 - **Scores and ranking.** Report your scores and ranking in the public leaderboard and the private leaderboard (if available).